adaptant-labs/k8s-auto-labeller/README.md

 will automatically apply the `sodalite.eu/edgetpu` label to any nodes that contain any of the labels in the label file.

-The `labels/` directory (or any other label-containing directory specified) is monitored for changes, such that any newly created or removed labels or namespaces will be automatically propagated across the cluster at run-time, without the need to restart the controller.
+The `labels/` directory (or any other label-containing directory specified with `-label-dir`) is monitored for changes, such that any newly created or removed labels or namespaces will be automatically propagated across the cluster at run-time, without the need to restart the controller.

+### Label Volumes

+If planning to use an external volume for label definitions, these can be passed in to the container via a Docker volume under the `/labels` mount point.
+Note that the contents of the `labels/` directory will already be exposed as a persisted volume when the container is first run.

 ## Features and bugs